Djain1764/chewie/README.md

 The video player for Flutter with a heart of gold.

-The [`video_player`](https://pub.dartlang.org/packages/video_player) plugin provides low-level access to video playback.
-Chewie uses the `video_player` under the hood and wraps it in a friendly Material or Cupertino UI!
+The [`flutter_vlc_player`](https://pub.dartlang.org/packages/flutter_vlc_player) plugin provides low-level access to video playback.
+Chewie uses the `flutter_vlc_player` under the hood and wraps it in a friendly Material or Cupertino UI!

 ## Preview